Prepaid Debit Card Scams

 Common Scams Asking for Debit Card Payments

 Scammers like to have money transferred to them in ways that allow the scammer to be long gone before the scam is detected.
 For the same reason that scammers often ask money to be wired to them in another country (that is, they’ll be long gone with the wire transfer before the consumer spots the scam), scammers may ask that money be given to them using a prepaid debit card.
 The following are examples of some such scams:

 An elderly gentleman receives a call telling him he has won a lottery.
 He is told to go to a major retail store to buy a prepaid debit card and load it with $199 to pay the taxes on his winnings.
 He follows the directions and gives the caller the serial number.
 The scammer takes the money on the card and disappears.

 A woman gets an email claiming to be from a foreign official who needs to transfer money into the country.
 The emailer tells the woman that she’ll receive a fee if she advances the sender some money.
 She is told to put $4,990 on a prepaid debit card and email the serial number.
 Fortunately, the woman gets suspicious and ignores the email.

 The scammer poses as your utility company.
 The scammer tells you that to avoid having your power shut off, you should buy a prepaid debit card and pay the utility your past balance.
-It turns out, you don’t owe anything to your utility, and this is a scam.
+It turns out that you don’t owe anything to your utility, and this is a scam.

 A young woman is looking for an apartment.
 She finds an attractive, affordable apartment online.
 The rental official tells her to buy a prepaid debit card, load it with $350, and provide him with the serial number in order to pay her application fee.
 He tells her to meet him at the apartment at a certain time.
 The rental agent never shows up and no longer answers his phone.